For general FAQs regarding the application process, tuition, financial aid, and more for MPS degree programs, click here.

 Conveniently located in the vibrant, Metro-accessible downtown Gallery Place/Chinatown neighborhood, the campus is in close proximity to the National Mall and countless other D.C. landmarks and institutions.
 Additionally, this central location provides unparalleled opportunities for professional development, internships, and networking, as well as cultural activities and events.

 Courses in this program are offered in both on-campus and online formats.
 Students also have the option to take courses through a combination of both formats.
 While online versions will be available for all of the program’s required courses, some elective courses may not be offered in the online format.

-Typically, part-time students finish the program in about two years, and students who participate in the program full-time can finish in four semesters (16 months).
+Typically, part-time students finish the program in about 2.5 years, and students who participate in the program full-time can finish in five semesters (including summer terms).

 Classes are typically limited to 20–25 students.